Internal Communications Moving to Mobile in 2020

 Employee engagement.
-If you are in the HR or Communications department in your company, you no doubt have “Drive employee engagement” as a 2020 goal.
+If you are in the HR or Communications department, you no doubt have “Drive employee engagement” as a 2020 goal.
 Companies define engagement in different ways, but one clear objective to increasing this key component of the employee experience is providing access to information for your deskless workers.

-While email and Intranets have provided this access in the past, it has become apparent in recent years and with a changing and, oftentimes more dispersed workforce, that we need to meet employees with information when and where they want to receive it — via mobile technology.
+While email and Intranets have provided this access in the past, it has become apparent in recent years that we need to meet employees with information when and where they want to receive it — via mobile technology.

-Employees are used to receiving information through their phones the moment it becomes news-worthy, and communication that impacts their work and the company they work for should be no different.
-Utilizing an app for internal communications not only opens the door for easier access to important information that employees need to be successful in their jobs (important announcements from leadership, HR news, and access to documents, paystubs, etc.), but it also allows you to share “nice-to-know” information — the feel-good stories that communicators often shelve because they don’t have the space or time to fit them into their normal communications cadence.
+Employees are used to receiving information through their phones the moment it becomes news-worthy.
+Communication that impacts their work and the company they work for should be no different.
+Utilizing an app for communications provides easier access to important information that employees need to be successful in their jobs.
+This includes important announcements from leadership, HR news, and access to documents, paystubs, etc. But it also allows you to share “nice-to-know” information.
+This is the feel-good stories that communicators often shelve because they don’t have the space or time to fit them into their normal communications cadence.
 And this content can be shared through engaging multimedia platforms such as video, podcasts, photos, and blogs.

 We conducted a survey of 1,000 deskless employees to learn what they need and where the gaps in communications are.
-We found that only 56% of deskless employees felt connected and engaged by their employers, that 27% receive no recognition at all, and that 29% said that more frequent and effective internal comms would positively impact their views of their job.
+We found that only 56% of deskless employees felt connected and engaged by their employers.
+27% receive no recognition at all.
+And 29% said that more frequent and effective internal comms would positively impact their views of their job.

-Having spent the last decade searching for ways to evolve communication and drive engagement at Chipotle, I discovered my passion for mobile technology as the solution.
-I am now excited to be dedicating the next chapter of my career as Director of Client Strategy at theEMPLOYEEapp, to help others achieve their communications and engagement goals, and to ultimately drive business results through the use of mobile technology.
+I spent the last decade searching for ways to evolve communication and drive engagement at Chipotle.
+And I discovered my passion for mobile technology as the solution.
+I’m now excited to be dedicating the next chapter of my career as Director of Client Strategy at theEMPLOYEEapp, to help others achieve their communications and engagement goals, and to ultimately drive business results through the use of mobile technology.